sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 )
 ```

 Kotlin analyzers work with a model where each fragment has a set of dependencies on other fragments.
-So, if our project depends on `kotlinx-coroutines-core` and we want to compile `commonMain`, we need to know which fragments from `kotlinx-coroutines-core` it sees.
+So, if our module depends on `kotlinx-coroutines-core` and we want to compile `commonMain`, we need to know which fragments from `kotlinx-coroutines-core` it sees.

 ```kotlin
 fun compile(compiledFragment: Fragment, dependencies: List<Fragment>)
 ```

 While it might appear obvious that `commonMain` sees `commonMain`, in fact, the behavior is more nuanced.
-For example, if our particular project compiles only to JVM and Native, then it is actually desirable to see the API from `kotlinx-coroutines-core.concurrentMain` as well.
+For example, if our particular module compiles only to JVM and Native, then it is actually desirable to see the API from `kotlinx-coroutines-core.concurrentMain` as well.

 As the process of figuring out fragment-to-fragment dependencies is quite non-trivial, it is not feasible to require users to declare fragment-to-fragment dependencies themselves.